-- Unified Payment Interface (UPI): It is a system that powers multiple bank accounts into a single mobile application (of any participating banks), merging several banking features, seamless fund routing, and merchant payments into one hood.
-This makes digital transactions a simplified process.
-Transaction via UPI had increased the monthly transaction from nil to 754 million in less than 3 years.
+Unified Payment Interface (UPI) is a system that powers multiple bank accounts into a single mobile application (of any participating banks).
+It merges several banking features, seamless fund routing, and merchant payments into one hood.
+And this system is what makes digital transactions a simplified process.
+Cash-less monthly transactions via UPI have increased from Nil to 754 million in less than 3 years.

 - A targeted financial education drive can be undertaken by the government to improve the knowledge of e-transactions to the public, even the illiterate.

 - The banks must make sure that the transaction fee is either free or affordable to all.